 In the Sinus, Allergy, and Migraine Study published in Headache: The Journal of Head and Face Pain by Michael Eross and Drs.
 Eric Eross, DO and David DoDick, MD, 54% of the participants who suffered migraine headaches experienced allergic rhinitis, also known as seasonal allergies.
 Of those surveyed, 76% of those with migraines had experienced at least one acute sinus infection.
 The pain associated with migraines can often last between 4 and 72 hours and may occupy the space behind the eyes or manifest as a throbbing facial pressure or pain around the eyes, nose and temples.
 These areas are where the sinus cavities are located, which can become inflamed by seasonal allergies or sinus infections.
 This inflammation can lead to congestion and mucus buildup which in turn can trigger repeated or chronic migraines.
 This unpleasant side effect of seasonal allergies, when paired with other symptoms such as nasal drip, sneezing, itchy watery eyes, and congestion, can impair your ability to go about daily life.

-If like Linda, you’re tired of being held back from everyday life by your allergies and sinus problems, make an appointment with Dr. Pasha.
+If like Linda, you’re tired of being held back from everyday life by your allergies and sinus problems, discuss migraines with Dr. Pasha.
 Stop treating your symptoms, take care of your sinus condition at the source, and get back to enjoying life to the fullest.